-It can be extremely difficult when you lose someone you knew.
-Whether you’ve lost a family member, a friend, or a pet, you may feel a whole range of emotions.
-Grief is an emotional response to this loss, and is a process rather than an event.
-It may affect how you feel physically, mentally and socially.
+It can be extremely difficult when you lose someone or something important to you.
+Whether you’ve lost a family member, a friend, a pet, or any other significant person in your life, you may feel a whole range of emotions.
+Grief is an emotional response to this loss.
+It is a process rather than an event and it can affect how you feel physically, mentally and socially.

 You might be grieving because of:

 - the death of a family member, like a parent, grandparent or sibling

 - the death of a friend, or someone you knew at school, college or university

 - the death of someone you work with